Soft modes in hot QCD matter: Magnetic equation of state and the critical region

+We used that the relation between the current quark mass and the pion mass is $m_l \sim m_\pi^2$, in accordance with the Gell-Mann--Oakes--Renner relation.
 Here, we also included the sub-leading corrections to scaling, which is described by the universal exponent $\theta_H$.
-We emphasise that an accurate determination of the critical temperature $T_c$ is crucial for the validity of this expression.
-Otherwise, the leading correction due to deviations from $T_c$, which is $\sim m_\pi^{-2/\beta\delta}(T-T_c)$, needs to be taken into account.
-It is obtained by expanding the scaling form $\bar \Delta_{l}^{\rm (crit)} = m_\pi^{2/\delta} f_G(z)$ about $t=0$.
-The procedure of determining $T_c$ with high precision is detailed in the supplement.
+We emphasise that an accurate determination of the critical temperature $T_c$ is crucial for the validity of this expression \footnote{Otherwise, the leading correction due to deviations from $T_c$, which is $\sim m_\pi^{-2/\beta\delta}(T-T_c)$, needs to be taken into account.
+It is obtained by expanding the scaling form $\bar \Delta_{l}^{\rm (crit)} = m_\pi^{2/\delta} f_G(z)$ about $t=0$.}.
+This is detailed in \Cref{app:reg} and \ref{app:Tcdeterm}.
 If the system is in the critical region for sufficiently small $m_\pi \leq m_{\pi, \rm{crit}}$, the exponents $\delta$ and $\theta_H$ are universal, while the amplitudes $B_c$ and $a_m$ are not.
 In the critical region the chiral condensate is described accurately by \labelcref{eq:deltacrit} with a fixed set of fit parameters for all $m_\pi \leq m_{\pi, \rm{crit}}$.
 In fact, the size of the critical region can be defined unambiguously through this criterion.

+A crucial advantage of the present RG setup is the fact that we can directly exploit critical scaling to accurately determine the critical exponents of the chiral phase transition.
+The set of RG flow equations of QCD in~\cite{Fu:2019hdw} can be reduced analytically to that of a 3$d$ $O(4)$ model in the scaling regime.
+We therefore find a second-order transition for vanishing light quark masses.
+Note that this is in line with predictions from low-energy models, see, e.g., \cite{Pisarski:1983ms, Berges:1997eu, Schaefer:2004en, Fukushima:2008wg, Braun:2011sct, Resch:2017vjs}.
+An analysis of the stability matrix of these RG equations at the Wilson-Fisher fixed point yields

+for the magnetic and sub-leading exponents within the approximations used in this work.
+The computation of these exponents is detailed in \Cref{app:scale}.
+The small differences to the exact results are related to corrections of higher orders in a derivative expansion of the mesonic RG flows \cite{DePolsi:2020pjk}.
+They have been neglected here, and their small size supports the quantitative nature of the present analysis.

-To be specific, within the critical region, \labelcref{eq:deltacrit} should accurately describe our data with the exponents in \labelcref{eq:ce} and fixed coefficients $B_c$ and $a_m$.
+Within the critical region, \labelcref{eq:deltacrit} should accurately describe our data with the exponents in \labelcref{eq:ce} and fixed coefficients $B_c$ and $a_m$.
 In particular, at $T_c$ the critical exponent $\delta$ is determined from